 For more on public policy see here.

-Read: Robert French and Philip Oreopoulos (2016) Applying Behavioural Economics to Public Policy in Canada, NBER Working Paper 22671
+Read: Robert French and Philip Oreopoulos (2016) Applying Behavioral Economics to Public Policy in Canada, NBER Working Paper 22671